State of Illinois Testing Requirements

 To be licensed by the State of Illinois, teacher candidates must receive passing scores on a minimum of three tests prepared by the Illinois Licensure Testing System (ELIS).
 It consists of three parts:

 - Test of Academic Proficiency (TAP) formerly known as the Basic Skills test (typically required at a time of admissions for teacher preparation) Instructions for submitting proof of completion.

 - Required at the time of admission for MEd Secondary Education majors

 - All other programs require the exam prior to student teaching

-- An Assessment of Professional Teaching test, certificate level specific (required prior to issuance of the certificate)
+- An Assessment of Professional Teaching test, endorsement level specific (required prior to issuance of the license)

-Special Education majors are required to pass a fourth test, the Special Education General Curriculum Test, prior to issuance of the certificate.
+Special Education majors are required to pass a fourth test, the Special Education General Curriculum Test, prior to issuance of the license.

 Foreign Language - Spanish, French, Italian - content areas must also pass the Oral Proficiency Interview.